-Combined with the cardiovascular system, the circulatory system helps fight disease, help the body maintain a normal body temperature, and provide the right chemical balance to provide the body’s homeostasis, or state of balance among all its systems.
+Combined with the cardiovascular system, the circulatory system helps to fight off disease, helps the body maintain a normal body temperature, and provides the right chemical balance to provide the body’s homeostasis, or state of balance among all its systems.

 The circulatory system consists of four major components:

 - The Heart: About the size of two adult hands held together, the heart rests near the center of the chest.
 Thanks to consistent pumping, the heart keeps the circulatory system working at all times.

-- Arteries: Arteries carry blood rich in oxygen away from the heart and where they need to go.
+- Arteries: Arteries carry oxygen-rich blood away from the heart and where it needs to go.

 - Veins: Veins carry deoxygenated blood to the heart where it is directed to the lungs to receive oxygen.